A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KTVZ

 “I am here to tell you, children and a husband do not define who you are.
 DO NOT allow anyone to tell you anything different!,” she wrote.
 “The circle of single friends that I left in NY, are all beautiful, smart, strong, successful and self sufficient women … They, like myself have chosen to be single rather than settling for an unfulfilling, unhappy relationship.”

-Argentines Andrés Galfrascoli, 45, his partner Fabián Nuñez, 55, and their daughter, Sofía Galfrascoli Núñez, 6, are among the missing, according to a friend.
+Argentines Andrés Galfrascoli, 45, and his daughter, Sofía Galfrascoli Núñez, 6, are among the missing, according to a friend.

+Galfrascoli’s partner, Fabián Nuñez, was identified as being among the dead pulled from the rubble on July 8.

 The three were on vacation in Florida, staying at the condo of a friend, Nicolás Fernández.